Princess DayaReese

-Princess DayaReese is a 2021 Philippine romantic comedy film starring Maymay Entrata and Edward Barber, directed by Barry Gonzalez.
-The film was released under Star Cinema and premiered on January 1, 2021 on KTX and iWantTFC, and on pay per view channels on Sky Cable and Cignal as well in selected cinemas in modified general community quarantine areas.
+Princess DayaReese (stylized as Princess 'Daya' Reese)is a 2021 Philippine romantic comedy film starring Maymay Entrata and Edward Barber, directed by Barry Gonzalez.
+The film was released under Star Cinema and premiered on January 1, 2021 on KTX and iWantTFC, and on pay per view channels on Sky Cable and Cignal as well in selected cinemas.
 The film's title is a play on the 2001 film The Princess Diaries.

 Plot

 Reese (Maymay Entrata), a poor girl who only wants a happy ending was lured by the guarantee of cash, consents to pretend to be a princess of a kingdom so the real princess who looks like her can finally run away.